section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 #### The agents and the mechanisms of interaction

 As the model's name says, we have only 2 agents: the **sheep** and the **wolves**.
 We'll start our model with a fixed number of agents of each type randomly positioned and then they will wander through the environment.
 At each step of time, they will have a probability to reproduce, generating new agents of the same type.
 The agents will also have an initial amount of energy that decreases with time.
 When the energy gets to 0, they die.
-In order to live, the agents need to get new energy by eating.
+To live, the agents need to get new energy by eating.

 - The wolves get a fixed amount of energy by eating sheep, thus they will hunt the sheep;
 - The sheep need to flee from the wolves to survive.
 Besides, they get a fixed amount of energy by eating grass.
 This leads us to our next section.